InessaDeAngelis/Bill_C65_Debate/README.md

-# Bill_C65_Debate
+# Analyzing Parliamentary Discourse on Workplace Harassment: Gendered and Partisan Perspectives

+## Project Overview
-Analyzing debate on Bill C-65 (An Act to amend the Canada Labour Code (harassment and violence)) from 42-1 to see the nature of discourse by political party and gender of the MP
+Analyzing debate on [Bill C-65 (An Act to amend the Canada Labour Code (harassment and violence))](https://www.parl.ca/LegisInfo/en/bill/42-1/c-65) from 42nd Parliament, 1st session to see the nature of discourse by political party and gender of the MP.

+## File Structure
+The repo is structured as the following:

+-   `Inputs` contains the raw data used in this analysis and some of the literature consulted.

+-   `Outputs` contains the files used to generate the paper, including the cleaned data sets, model, Quarto document, and bibliography file, as well as the PDF of the paper.

+-   `Scripts` contains the R scripts used to download, clean, model, and validate the data.